sweta20/qanta-codalab/README.md

-This is a simple, baseline system that does well on the question answering task "quiz bowl".
-This system generates the baseline score on our leaderboard and demonstrates the IO profile we expect of Docker container submission.

 # Reference System

-We provide sample code which when combined with the provided docker container can answer Quiz Bowl questions.
-This should provide an example of how the codalab server interacts with the container as well as a simple yet surprisingly effective baseline.
-The simple system consists of a TF-IDF guesser and a threshold-based buzzer.
+We used the sample code provided (https://github.com/Pinafore/qanta-codalab) which when combined with the provided docker container can answer Quiz Bowl questions.

 # System Requirements